 Stackify strives to improve how developers monitor and troubleshoot application problems.
-Our solution was built having in mind there are numerous application performance monitoring tools that exist in the market yet failed to cater to the developer’s needs.
+Our solution was built having in mind the numerous application performance monitoring tools that exist in the market yet failed to cater to every developer’s needs.
 Most applications require multiple isolated tools and were designed for huge IT operations.
-There is no APM that solely cater to the developer's perspective.
+There is no Application Performance Monitoring (APM) solutions that solely cater to the developer's perspective.
 Retrace changes the paradigm by combining exactly the needs of the developers - what they needed to see and how they wanted to see it.

 We call it Retrace because of its ability to help you retrace what your code is doing and to quickly find bugs and performance problems.

 Retrace is an easy-to-use SaaS application monitoring solution that combines several key products: